ClaudiaBrauer/WALRUS/README.md

 **Documentation**

-WALRUS will be published soon in two peer reviewed, open access, scientific journals: *Geoscientific Model Development* and *Hydrology and Earth System Sciences*.
+WALRUS will be published soon in two peer reviewed, open access, scientific journals.
 We expect that the final papers will become available at the end of September.
 Until then, you can read the papers in their in their discussions (pre-review) stage:
 - C.C.
 Brauer, A.J.
 Teuling, P.J.J.F.
 Torfs, R. Uijlenhoet (2014a):
 The Wageningen Lowland Runoff Simulator (WALRUS): a lumped rainfall-runoff model for catchments with shallow groundwater, Geoscientific Model Development Discussions, 7, 1357--1411,